eandachew/Memory-Game/README.md

 - **CSS3** — for styling and responsive design
 - **JavaScript** — for game logic and interactivity
 - **Balsamiq** - used to create Wireframes for the project during the initial planning stage.
+- **Git hub** - Github was used to create and store the project repository.

 ---